 All those wonderful compounds not only help to support your digestive function (which is another important safe guard against possible invaders) but will also actively break down mucous to help get you back on your feet in no time.

 Look for an organic, unfiltered product when purchasing, I use the Biona or Braggs ones.

 Most people will find that dairy increases mucous production so I always advise avoiding dairy foods whilst you’re not feeling great.
-Simply substitute in a non-dairy alternative, see this post for my personal favourites, for the longevity of your cold and a few days afterwards.
+Simply substitute in a non-dairy alternative for the longevity of your cold and a few days afterwards.